Wachtmeister: Russia

-To the Russian Army «Wachtmeisterr» (ru: Ва́хмистр / Vakhmistr) was already adopted in 1711, as to the order of the Tsar Peter the Great.
-Until 1877 there were unofficially also the ranks «Starshij vakhmistr» (ru: Старший ва́хмистр) and «Mladshij vakhmistr» (ru: Младший ва́хмистр) in order to provide a discrimination to the so-called platoon NCOs (ru: Vsvodnji unter-officer).
+To the Russian Army, the rank of Wachtmeister (ru: Ва́хмистр / Vakhmistr) was adopted in 1711, by order of the Tsar Peter the Great.
+Until 1877, there were the unofficial ranks of starshij vakhmistr (Старший ва́хмистр) and mladshij vakhmistr (Младший ва́хмистр) in order to identify and distinguish between what could be called platoon non-commissioned officers.

-The «Wachtmeister» was responsible for providing support to the troop commander, which normally was Rittmeister (cavalry captain OF2-rank).
-To his duty responsibilities counted among others basic unit training, command task training, service support, and internal disposition.
+The Wachtmeister was responsible for providing support to the troop commander, which normally was Rittmeister (cavalry captain, roughly equivalent to OF-2) Among a Wachtmeister’s responsibilities were basic unit training, command task training, service support, and the maintenance of unit morale.

-The equivalent to «Wachtmeister» was the Feldwebel of the infantry.
-Until 1826 it was the highs NCO-rank and superior to all subordinate NCOs.
-In 1826 the so-called «old» Oberwachtmeisters were counted to the senior officer´s rank group in, line to the Russian rank table (XIV, before XIII).
-However, in real life it was never accepted, although id could be army internal equal treated to the cornet rank.
+The German equivalent to the Russian Wachtmeister was the infantry Feldwebel.
+Until 1826, it was the highest non-commissioned officer rank, and superior to all subordinate NCOs.
+In 1826 the so-called “old” Oberwachtmeisters were counted to the senior officers’ rank group in line with the Russian rank table (XIV, before XIII).
+However, the reorganisation was never accepted in practical usage, although such a position would have been equivalent to the rank of cornet.

 Switzerland

-In the Military of Switzerland the Wachtmeister (Wm, sergent, sergente) is a NCO-rank.
-The rank is higher than the rank Korporal, and lower the Oberwachtmeister.
+In the Military of Switzerland the Wachtmeister (abbr.
+Wm, French: sergent, Italian: sergente) is a non-commissioned officer rank.
+The rank is higher than a Korporal, and lower than an Oberwachtmeister.

-Until the so-called Army reform XXI (with effect from 1 January 2004) the rank was regular assigned to Zugführer -Stellvertreter (en: deputy platoon leader).
-However, in 2014 the new Wachtmeister appointment was squad leader or vehicle leader (de: Gruppenführer, Wagenkommandant), e.g. gun commander (de: Geschützführer).
+Until the so-called Army reform XXI (in effect from 1 January 2004), the rank was regularly assigned to a Zugführer-Stellvertreter (deputy platoon leader).
+However, in 2014, a newly appointed Wachtmeister was to be a squad leader or vehicle leader (Gruppenführer, Wagenkommandant), e.g. a gun commander (Geschützführer).

-In United Nations missions and in NATO Partnership for Peace the rank Wachtmeister will be designated in English with Sergeant (Sgt).
+In United Nations missions and in NATO Partnership for Peace, the rank Wachtmeister will be designated in English with Sergeant (Sgt).